 Anxiety and Covid 19 Coronavirus is dominating headlines around the world.
 While the media focus is on the impact on people’s physical health and what’s being done to prevent the spread of the disease; anxiety about the virus can also have an impact on people’s mental health and wellbeing.
-But with blanket news coverage – including deaths and quarantine in other countries and now having to self-isolate here for weeks, there is understandably a lot of anxiety about the virus.
+But with blanket news coverage – including deaths and quarantine in other countries and changing rules about contact and self-isolating there is understandably a lot of anxiety about the virus.
 The media, the television news and social media brings this right into our living rooms and the way that it’s being portrayed is connecting with the fear centre in our brain and linking into the threat of death.

 Keep in contact with people in other ways